mkdotam/aws-tf-tg-ecs-wordpress/README.md

 Database credentials would be generated automatically and stored in Secrets Manager, and shared with ECS task and Lambda in a secure way.

 ## Deployment

+‼️ If you will deploy this project expect that some charges from AWS can occur: NAT Gateway, ECS tasks and RDS database.

 ### Prerequisites